-There may be many people with a Chambers dictionary on their bookshelves without realising that the two brothers, William Chambers and Robert Chambers who founded the company that published the book also played a major part in the growth of 19th century writing and publishing in Scotland and the development of the city of Edinburgh.
+William and Robert Chambers, two remarkable brothers, played a major part in the growth of 19th century writing and publishing in Scotland and the development of the city of Edinburgh.

 In Peebles, a small town in the Scottish Borders, lying at the confluence of the River Tweed and Eddlestone Water, two brothers not old enough to take up arms were, by a strange quirk of fate, to see their families ruined by Napoleon’s soldiers.